Ahmed-Soliman777/internship-sprints-auth-app/auth-app-client/README.md

-# Auth App Login UI
+# Auth App Client

-This Next.js client contains a simple responsive login screen for Auth App.
+The client is a Next.js frontend for the Auth App.
+It connects to the NestJS backend through the API URL configured with `NEXT_PUBLIC_API_URL`.

-## Login UI Design
+## Register Page UI

-- On large screens, the page shows a branding and image section beside the login form.
-- On smaller screens, the branding section is hidden and the form is centered for easier use on mobile.
-- The form includes fields for an email address or mobile number and a password.
-- The blue **Log in** button is the primary action.
+The register page is available at `/register` and includes:

+- First name and last name fields
+- Email and password fields
+- A **Submit** button with a loading state
-- A secondary **Create new account** link takes users to the registration page.
+- An **I already have an account** link back to the login page
-- Tailwind CSS utility classes provide the layout, spacing, colors, borders, and responsive behavior.
+- Responsive styling provided by Tailwind CSS

-The main page is in `app/page.tsx`, and the reusable form markup is in `components/LoginFormComponent.tsx`.
-Login imagery and other static assets belong in the `public` folder.
+The page is implemented in `app/register/page.tsx`, with the form in `components/RegisterFormComponent.tsx`.

+## Frontend and Backend Connection

+The register and login forms send JSON `POST` requests to the backend routes `/api/register` and `/api/login`.
+Requests use `credentials: 'include'` so the authentication cookie returned by the server is included in the browser session.

+## Toast Notifications

+`react-toastify` displays success and error messages for registration and login.
+The shared `ToastContainer` is mounted in `app/layout.tsx` with a top-center position, dark theme, hidden progress bar, and three-second auto-close time.

 ## Run Locally